Harzah2/bbcode/README.txt

 TODO List
 ------------------------------------------------------------------------------

+ - Translate this module into other languages.

+ - Convert the BBCode Formatting Bar module to Drupal 4.7 and integrate with this project.

+ - Configuration of which BBCode tags are allowed.

  - Do not allow users to disrupt the HTML output with malicious parameters (color, url, etc.).

- - Configuration of which BBCode tags are allowed.

- - Translate this module into other languages.